3and4/Leither/README_EN.md

 MiMeiAdd cid= /ipfs/QmWiEp87XKT5CLfSGiEeGAgMobXuWVz6n5e8dXv82Uu4U2
 MiMeiAdd ver= 2
 ```
-The mimei's latest version is now 2, pointing to the above IPFS file.
+The mimei's last version is 2 now, pointing to the above IPFS file.

 **Publish a mimei:**
 Publish mimei information to the network: